Links

 Teaching and Championing Comics

-- Learning and Teaching Scotland Graphic Novels Resource: I created this resource in conjunction with the Learning and Teaching Scotland team.
+- Education Scotland: Graphic Novels Resource: I created this resource in conjunction with the Learning and Teaching Scotland team.
 The focus is on working with comics and graphic novels in schools.

 The case studies, in particular, (see the file at the foot of the introductory page) give details of a range of possible ways of working with, and thinking about, graphic novels, often focusing on specific titles.